 In the Foundation Stage children are introduced to Science through Understanding of the World.
 They are given opportunities to observe, sort and classify and perform simple tests to help them begin to understand the world around them.

-At Shakespeare Infant School is a safe and stimulating environment where children encounter challenging and creative learning experiences in their science learning.
-We aim to stimulate the children’s natural curiosity and sense of awe and wonder about the world in which they live.
+Shakespeare Infant School is a safe and stimulating environment with fantastic outdoor resources where children can encounter challenging and creative learning experiences in science.
+We aim to stimulate the children’s natural curiosity and sense of awe and wonder about the world in which they live, providing those fundamental skills that they will be able to take forward into adult life.
 Through this we believe that children will be able to appreciate how the growth of scientific knowledge has affected their everyday lives.

 Throughout our science curriculum we offer the opportunity for children to work scientifically.
 We encourage our pupils to be inquisitive and ask and answer questions about the world around them.
 Through experiment and enquiry we help the children to understand that there isn’t always one answer to a question.
 We provide the children with opportunities to spend time making observations and use scientific equipment, performing simple tests to draw conclusions.
 We offer opportunities for children to reflect on and record their findings drawing conclusions on what they have seen.